SAP/spartacus-docs/_pages/dev/Customer Interests/customer-interests-component.md

 See https://help.sap.com/ for more information.

 ## Configuring
-No special configuration needed.
+No special configuration needed. (if there's any, create a new topic and add a link here.)

 ## Extending
-No special extensibility available for this feature.
+No special extensibility available for this feature. (if there's any, create a new topic and add a link here.)